-Keywords: Research productivity, motivation, factors, faculty
+Keywords: Research productivity, motivation, factors, faculty.

 1. INTRODUCTION

 One of the core functions of a Higher Education Institution (HEI) is research, along with instruction and extension.
 The expectations for higher education faculty to engage in research have been on the rise for more than half of the century.
 It is required that research productivity be part of the criteria for hiring, tenure, and promotion for research universities